WordPress/gutenberg/docs/data/data-core-blocks.md

 *Returns*

-Name of block used for freeform content fallback.
+Name of the block for handling unregistered blocks.

 ### getChildBlockNames